caps-tum/mmbwmon/README.md

 dependencies are automatically build when compiling mmbowmon.
 Nonetheless, you
 require:

-* A compiler supporting C++14 using the Intel OpenMP runtime (i.e. Clang or Intel Compiler).
+* A compiler supporting C++14
 * CMake (version >= 3.1)

+If you wand to use mmbwmon to stop/restart cgroups (on by default), you also
+need:
 * cgroupfs mounted at `/sys/fs/cgroup` (`mount -t cgroup cgroup /sys/fs/cgroup/`).